geomesa/geomesa-nifi/README.md

 clone and build this repo...

-Copy the nar file (niagara files archive) geomesa-nifi/geomesa-nifi-nar/target/geomesa-nifi-nar-0.0.2-SNAPSHOT.nar into the $NIFI_HOME/lib/ directory
+Copy the nar file (niagara files archive) geomesa-nifi/geomesa-nifi-nar/target/geomesa-nifi-nar-0.4.0-SNAPSHOT.nar into the $NIFI_HOME/lib/ directory

-Copy a sample resources bundle (providing sfts and config on the command line) geomesa-nifi/geomesa-nifi-resources/target/geomesa-nifi-resources-0.0.2-SNAPSHOT.jar into the $NIFI_HOME/lib directory as well.
-Add any types you would like to the application.conf file there.
-This works exactly like the geomesa-tools runtime SFTs and Converter configs.

-For better GEOMESA types copy the gm-data-all resource bundle from the [geomesa/gm-data](https://github.com/geomesa/gm-data) project.
+For geomesa SFTs and configs install the gm-data-all resource bundle from the [geomesa/gm-data](https://github.com/geomesa/gm-data) project.
 It contains converters and SFT specs for common types such as twitter, geolife, osm-gpx, etc.

 start up nifi
 cd $NIFI_HOME